 - Be sure to see your doctor if any sores on your feet don’t start to heal in a few days.

-Finally, if you're dealing with diabetic neuropathy, you're definitely not alone.
-Pfizer, the makers of Lyrica, have a nice little microsite called Take the Next Step, that "walks you through" how to handle your diabetic neuropathy, including a video series on some fitness exercises for people who are facing limited mobility because of the pain.
-And even though it's Pharma-sponsored, it was co-created with Dr. Steve Edelman and the team at Take Control of Your Diabetes, so you know the info was vetted by someone who cares.
+Finally, if you’re dealing with diabetic neuropathy, you’re definitely not alone.
+Pfizer, the makers of Lyrica, have created resources to “walk you through” how to handle diabetic neuropathy, including a video series on some fitness exercises for people who are facing limited mobility because of the pain.
+And even though it’s Pharma-sponsored, it was co-created with Dr. Steve Edelman and the team at Taking Control of Your Diabetes, so you know the info was vetted by someone who cares.

-There is a Neuropathy Association, which offers resources for folks living with a variety of neuropathies.
-But I think the best place to find support for diabetic neuropathy is on networking sites like DiabeticConnect and DiabetesDaily.
+There is a Neuropathy Support Network, which offers resources for folks living with a variety of neuropathies and how to find various levels of support.
+But I think the best place to find support for diabetic neuropathy is on networking sites like DiabeticConnect and DiabetesDaily — you know, from other people living with diaetes and this complication.

 With proper treatment, diabetic neuropathy doesn’t need to slow you down.
 It can be painful, but taking action early on will help slow down and even reverse the symptoms.
 It’s worked for me, and hopefully it will work for you.
 And remember, nothing replaces the advice of your medical team so please, if you’re having an issue with your feet (or another body part), see a doctor asap.